danielmapar/the-algorithm-design-manual-notes/README.md

 ### Notes

+* Binary Search
+    * Given a set of n items, which elements occurs the largest number of times in the set?
+If the items are sorted, we can sweep from left to right and count the number of occurrences of each element, since all identical items will be lumped together after sorting.

+    * To find out how often an arbitrary element k occurs, look up k using binary search in a sorted array of keys.
+By walking to the left of this point until the first element is not k and then doing the same to the right, we can fin this count in `O(log n + c)` time, where `c` is the number of occurrences of `k`.

+* Heap Sort

+    * Heaps are a simple and elegant data structure for efficiently supporting the priority queue operations insert and extract-min.
+Heaps work by maintaining a partial order on the set of elements that is weaker than the sorted order (so it can be efficient to maintain) yet strong than random order (so the minimum element can be quickly identified).

+    * In this spirit, a heap-labeled tree is defined to be a binary tree such that the key of each node dominates they keys of its children.

+    * With heaps all but the last level are filled, so the height h of an n elements heap is logarithmic.
+That implies that `h = lg n`

 * Priority Queue

     * Heaps are concrete data structures, whereas **priority queues are abstract data structures**.
 An abstract data structure determines the interface, while a concrete data structure defines the implementation.
 Heaps are commonly used to implement priority queues.